kobycut/FishTankScale/README.md

 ## HTML Deliverable
 This is the beginning of my HTML Deliverable.
 For this deliverable I built out my website using HTML.
-- [ ] **HTML pages** - Made an HTML page that allows for testing out fish tank requirements and compatibilities.
+- [x] **HTML pages** - Made an HTML page that allows for testing out fish tank requirements and compatibilities.
+Only one page needed for my startup.
-- [ ] **Links** - There is only one necessary page so there are no links to other pages on my website.
+- [x] **Links** - There is only one necessary page so there are no links to other pages on my website.
 However there is a link to my github as well as to a few articles that could be useful to the user.
-- [ ] **Text** - Multiple uses of text.
-Used to navigate the webpage and do things such as selecting a tank, filter, or fish.
+- [x] **Text** - Multiple uses of text.
+Used to describe the webpage and do things such as selecting a tank, filter, or fish.
-- [ ] **Images** - Used images for a favicon as well as for a title on the webpage.
+- [x] **Images** - Used images for a favicon as well as for a title on the webpage.
 - [ ] **DB/Login** - Each time a specification such as a tank, filter, or fish is added, the database updates the fish tank recommendations.
 - [ ] **WebSocket** -